ryan-holt/ENSF480FinalProject/README.md

         * Process that landlord posts his/her property

     * System interaction diagrams for each use case.
 You only should draw a new use-case diagram if a use case introduces a new object.
 This will be discussed in the class.
+(Sequence Diagram like the ATM example)
     * A design level detailed class specifications that includes:

         * A class diagram without attributes and behavior that only shows the class name and the